 Determining your business structure, or the way your organization will be legally recognized, is a first step in launching a business.
 Sole proprietorships and limited liability companies (LLCs) are two business structures typically used by entrepreneurs as a starting point, and this article explores their differences, benefits, and drawbacks.

-What is a limited liability company?
 An LLC reduces the risk of its owners, shielding them from liability in the case of legal action or bankruptcy (more on this below).
 An LLC must be registered with the state, and the expenses and paperwork involved in registration vary according to state law.
 Individuals, groups of people, and corporations can form LLCs, and all members must declare income and losses on their personal tax returns—LLCs do not pay taxes themselves.
 Owners of LLCs (called “members”) have more freedom than owners of corporations, who have to go through a board of directors to make drastic changes.

 There are several considerations in determining the best business structure for your startup, including: